digitalden3/denizyilmaz.cloud/README.md

 ### HTML and CSS
 ------------------
-Built a simple landing page that hosts multiple links.
+Built a simple landing page that hosts multiple external links.
 (LinkedIn, GitHub etc.) Webpage is written in HTML and styled in CSS.
 View the complete website files [HERE](website).

 There is a snippet of JavaScript code in the webpage's footer section, which includes a "Visits" label above an AWS logo.
 The JavaScript retrieves the number of visits to the webpage by making a fetch call to the backend (an AWS Lambda API endpoint) that increments a counter and returns the current count.
 The count is then assigned to the "hits" span element using JavaScript: